yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_06.md

-## Exercise 2: Migrate the database to SQL MI
+# Exercise 2: Migrate the database to SQL MI

-Duration: 60 minutes

-In this exercise, you use the **Azure Database Migration Service** here `https://azure.microsoft.com/services/database-migration/` (DMS) to migrate the `WideWorldImporters` database from an on-premises SQL Server 2008 R2 database into Azure SQL Managed Instance (SQL MI).
-WWI mentioned the importance of their gamer information web application in driving revenue, so for this migration, the online migration option is used to minimize downtime.
-Targeting the **Business Critical service tier** here `https://docs.microsoft.com/azure/azure-sql/managed-instance/sql-managed-instance-paas-overview#managed-instance-service-tiers` allows WWI to meet its customer's high-availability requirements.

-> The Business Critical service tier is designed for business applications with the highest performance and high availability (HA) requirements.
-To learn more, read the Managed Instance service tiers documentation.
+In this lab, you will migrate the WideWorldImporters database from a SQL Server 2008 VM to Azure SQL Managed Instance.
+You’ll start by setting up an SMB network share and configuring the MSSQLSERVER service to run under the sqlmiuser account.
+Then, you’ll back up the database, gather connection information, and create an online data migration project.
+Finally, you’ll perform the migration cutover and verify the database and transaction log migration.
+These steps ensure a smooth transition to Azure’s cloud services.

+## Lab Objectives

+Lab Objectives

+In this lab, you will complete the following tasks:

+- Task 1: Create an SMB network share on the VM
+- Task 2: Change MSSQLSERVER service to run under sqlmiuser account
+- Task 3: Create a backup of the WideWorldImporters database
+- Task 4: Retrieve SQL MI and SQL Server 2008 VM connection information
+- Task 5: Create and run an online data migration project
+- Task 6: Perform migration cutover
+- Task 7: Verify database and transaction log migration

 ### Task 1: Create an SMB network share on the **<inject key="SQLVM Name" enableCopy="false"/>** VM